 Laura was plucked from the chorus line, so to speak, and ended up in the gatefold (centerfold) and on the cover of the February 1975 issue.
-Not too many Playmates have graced both the cover and the gatefold of the same issue.
+Not many Playmates have graced both the cover and the gatefold of the same issue.

 All this led to a brief acting career in some not-very-memorable movies -- Mandingo, Mardi Gras Massacre, French Quarter -- and one halfway decent flick, Hard Times, with Charles Bronson and James Coburn.

 Laura’s first Playboy Magazine cover shot (above) was taken in her Mandingo costume and makeup.
 She did a later cover featuring all the 1975 Playmates.
 Her initial test shots for the magazine were taken by Playboy legend Pompeo Posar.
-The wonderful Richard Fegley shot her gatefold and accompanying layout and did many other photo shoots with Laura, fashion and otherwise, over the next few years.
+The talented Richard Fegley shot her gatefold and accompanying layout and did many other photo shoots with Laura, fashion and otherwise, over the next few years.